 The remains may then be transferred to the Woodland Cemetery which has a columbarium built in a separate landscaped area where cremated remains may be interred with a memorial plaque.

-If you are coming from the A406 then at the Great Cambridge roundabout go down the A10 towards Hertford, and at the last junction before the M25 turn left down Bullsmoor Lane and the rest is the same.
+From the A406 at Great Cambridge roundabout go north up A10 towards Hertford, at last junction before M25 turn left – Bulls moor lane and follow instructions below.

 Woodland Cemetery